-Note: For any key press on the keyfob, hold the button until the indicator light blinks.
+Note: For any keypress on the keyfob, hold the button until the indicator light blinks

 If your installer programmed your system for remote touchpad arming, you must enter your home to start the entry delay before you can use your keyfob to disarm the system.
 Note: Panic alarms need to be silenced from the panel, a remote handheld touchpad, or another keyfob.
 They cannot be silenced from the same keyfob that activated the alarm.

-Task Instructions Arm doors and windows.
-Press the Lock button once.
-Arm doors, windows, and motion sensors.
-Press the Lock button twice.
-Arm doors, windows, and motion sensors, and to activate the latchkey option.
-Press the Lock button three times.
-Send a panic (intrusion, silent, or nonmedical emergency) alarm to the central monitoring Press the Lock and Unlock buttons simultaneously for 3 seconds. station.
-(Check with your installer to find out how the key fob panic buttons will operate.)
-Can be programmed to control a device connected to a universal module.
-Press the Star button once.
-Can be programmed to control a device connected to a lamp module.
+( ) Lock Press once to arm doors and windows. () - () Lock Press twice to arm doors, windows, and motion sensors. () . () Lock Press three times to arm doors, windows, motion sensors, and to activate the latchkey option.
+D - D Hold both for 3 seconds Lock and unlock Press both buttons simultaneously for three seconds to send a panic (intrusion, silent, or nonmedical emergency) alarm to the central monitoring station.
+Check with the installer to find out how the keyfob panic buttons will operate. Ū Unlock Press to disarm your security system. ↔ Star Can be programmed to control a device connected to a universal module.
+0 Light Can be programmed to control a device connected to a lamp module.
 Press once to turn on all lights on lamp module.
 Press again to turn off all lights on lamp module turn off.
-Press the Light button once.
-Disarm your security system Press the Unlock button once.